1 - Getting Started

 3. Run the following command:

-apt update -y && apt upgrade -y && apt install open-ssh -y &&
+apt update -y && apt upgrade -y && apt install openssh -y &&

 ssh-keygen -t ed25519 -f /data/data/com.termux/files/usr/etc/ssh/ssh_host_ed25519_key